 Since I am not particularly fond of that Captain America aesthetics and don’t approve the tactics of making money on mimicking a well-established brand, that is going to be the Perrelet Turbine Poker version that I am going to tell you about.

 It looks like the Swiss watchmakers are keenly interested in all things that have anything to do with casinos, gambling, and other aspects of dolce vita.

-As you may remember, this year alone a number of local brands, both serious and emerging, have introduced their takes on casino-related theme.
+As you may remember, this year alone a number of local brands, both serious and emerging, have introduced their takes on the casino-related theme.

 The first watch that comes to mind is, of course, the highly complicated (and outrageously expensive) Christophe Claret 21 Blackjack.

 Others, not so complex (like the new Roger Dubuis Chronograph La Monegasque Big Number (Ref.
 MG44-680-59-00/0IR01/B) or the limited edition Hublot Big Bang 44mm Greengo Bang (Ref.
 301.CI.1170.GR.GGG10)) that simply exploit the inevitable nostalgia associated with such places of expensive recreation.

 The new Perrelet Turbine Poker is placed in the grey area between the two extremities: it is not terribly complicated, but it also not simply limited to the green color of a poker table or black and red sectors of a roulette wheel.

 As you can see from the photos, the new watch makes good use of Perrelet’s signature double winding rotor design.
-The famous front oscillating weight, which is stylized as turbofan engine turbine blades, in this particular case works to partially hide the dial of the watch with different cards values painted on it.
+The famous front oscillating weight, which is stylized as turbofan engine turbine blades, in this particular case works to partially hide the dial with different card values painted on it.

 The dial is available in three versions with the first one offering the only combination of a pair of sevens, the other giving you a couple of royal flushes with spades and hearts and, again, a pair of sevens.
 The third one offers you a couple of full houses.